TrumpForUSA/HowTrumpWins2020/README.md

 Additionally, heating and air conditioning units must meet the same requirements, for both residential and commercial use.

-## Platform Highlights: Bankruptcy Reform
+## Platform Overview: Bankruptcy Reform

 ### *Personal Chapter 7/11/13 Bankruptcy Changes*
 Nationwide unlimited homestead protection for primary residences, including any and all payments made into the homestead more than one year before bankruptcy, and all payments derived from ***TUI***.
 Up to $50,000 of protection for other personal assets, including vehicles, computers, jewelry, firearms, etc.